pettersand/builder/devlog.md

 ## 14/11-23

 Continuing development on client setup, aka step1 of simple builder.
+Spent the day working on a python program to fetch price data so I can sell an old album collection.
+So not as much time for development of Builder today.
+Set up the basis for more client data, and will continute working on that tomorrow.

+### Created:

+- client_note.py
+- program.py

+### Next Session:

+- Modify client_note model to practice data migrations
+- Create view, serializer, url for client data
+- Populate model for clients
+- Create design for SimpleClientMain.svelte
+- Integrate client data into Main containers
+- If time, start on editing and saving of data - and save + continue for step 2 Templates

 ## 13/11-23